CamaroCorp/UCSC-C.S.-Scheduler/README.md

 # Scheduler
-This will be a scheduler for computer science classes in UCSC
+This will be a scheduler for computer science classes at UCSC.